 such an appeal is raised within 30 Working Days of a determination on the Lead Code Modification or relevant Consequential Change.

-Where another Energy Code is the Lead Code any determination under this Code on an associated Consequential Change may be sent to the Authority for appeal within 30 Working Days of such a determination on request of the Lead Code (in which case the approval or rejection of the Consequential Change shall be determined by the Authority as if Section D9.2 applied).
+Where another Energy Code is the Lead Code, any determination under this Code on an associated Consequential Change may be sent to the Authority for appeal within 30 Working Days of such a determination on request of the Lead Code (in which case the approval or rejection of the Consequential Change shall be determined by the Authority as if Section D8.1 (Authority-Initiated Modifications and Authority-Determined Modifications) applied).

 Energy Market Data